We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Including things like new kitchens, bathrooms and communal painting and decorating.

-Customer experience survey results January to March 2025
+Customer experience survey results July to September 2025

 The percentage of customers satisfied with the service